 While we were living in California, I bought my first car and took my daughter to visit Henry Miller at his cabin in Big Sur.
 Along the way, we stopped at Edward Weston's home and he let my daughter carry his photographs around - she was just a child.
 He was suffering from Parkinson's then and I had trained to be a masseuse in a small Berkeley parlour that I think was a front for a brothel.
-So, I massaged Weston's back and arms and walked him down to the beach, where he had taken many of

-Allen Ginsberg and Peter Orlovsky visited us while we were in Berkeley.
-They were very tender with each other.
-I had written some poems and Ginsberg took a look at them and said: 'Rosalyn, I don't mean to hurt you, but you're not a poet.'
+So, I massaged Weston's back and arms and walked him down to the beach, where he had taken many of his photographs.
+When we finally met Miller, he was less friendly - he called off the dogs, but asked why I had come, and so I written some poems and Ginsberg took a look at them and said: 'Rosalyn, I don't mean to hurt you, but you're not a poet.'
 Of course I wasn't.
 And I hadn't been on the road with Jack Kerouac; I had been on the road with my five-year-old daughter!